athornton/JupyterCon-2018-talk/talk.rst

-:css: css/talk.css
+.. :css: css/talk.css

 ..
 That's the light-background version.

-..
-Commenting out :css: css/talk_dark.css
+:css: css/talk_dark.css

 ..
 Swap that in if you want the dark-background version